Operations

 10 Minutes

 Since early March 2026, escalation across the Gulf has affected port operations, airspace, vessel routing, insurance availability, crew changes and inland contingency planning.
-As of 24 March, many ports are operating again, but not always at full capacity, and several restrictions remain in place across terminals, airspace and high-risk offshore areas.
+As of 1 April, some ports remain operational, though conditions are highly fluid, with routing decisions, insurance cover, and operational planning continuing to be impacted across the region.

 If you have any questions about landbridge solutions or working around Middle East disruption, contact us.